 Cost of living adjustments (COLA) are granted pursuant to Administrative Rule 7 by the Board of Trustees.
-Because the Consumer Price Index was essentially flat for 2009 at the time of measurement, no COLA was granted in 2010.
+Based upon the Consumer Price Index for 2010 at the time of measurement, a COLA of 1.75% was granted effective July 1, 2011 to pension recipients who had been retired for at least one year.